Ara0n/pyscandl/README.md

 - `os`, `re` and `enum` are also needed

 It is developed on a Debian 10 Buster computer so it is verified for Debian 10 and should work at least for the older debians and the debian-likes, provided that you have the dependencies listed up above.
-As for other linux distribution, windows and MacOSX I haven't tested the compatibility but it may work if you have all the dependencies.
+As for other linux distribution, windows and MacOSX I haven't tested the compatibility (windows will be tested later down the run) but it may work if you have all the dependencies.

-To install the program clone or download the repository and either launch from command line the program or use it in python3 itself.

 ## command line interface
 `python3 main.py [--keep-images|-k] [--quiet|-q] <--fetcher|-f fname> <--link|-l link | --manga|-m mname> [--chapter-start|-c chapnumber] [--all|-a | --download-number|-n number] [--output|-o path] [--start|-s number]`